hmspiffy/director-data-eng-hw/README.md

 Ratings are some of the most important data we have at Hinge — everything from our recommendation engine to our product decisions to our lifecycle marketing campaigns to the effectivteness of our member services team depends on ratings being highly available and accurate.
 Hinge currently processes over a billion ratings a month, and one of the top priorities for an incoming data engineering lead would be to build a system that can handle the massive growth we expect to undergo in the coming years.

-First, we'll go into way too much detail
+First, we'll go into way too much detail about what these ratings are and how they interact, then we'll follow that up with the actual problem description as well as some considerations/gotchas.
+Have fun!

 ## Dataset Explanation
 At Hinge, we track **ratings** between users.
 A rating is any of a number of actions that one user can take on another.